vedantparmar12/MCP-RAG/README.md

 2. Create your own lifespan function to add your own dependencies
 3. Modify the `utils.py` file for any helper functions you need
 4. Extend the crawling capabilities by adding more specialized crawlers
+5. Implement custom agents by extending the BaseAgent class
+6. Add new RAG strategies in the evaluation system